rozek/dommali-utils/README.md

    })
 ```

 This snippet makes all `<div/>`s with the CSS class `Dialog` draggable from their titlebar.
-They may be dragged around within the whole document but only so far that a small part of the titlebar always remains visible.
+They may be dragged around within their whole parent but only so far that a small part of the titlebar always remains visible (and therefore accessible).

 > Please note, that this module is currently under active development - do not expect a stable release before end of January 2023